 This is a common type of abuse of power.
 It is rampant everywhere, in the workplaces, society, religious institutions, and Organizations.
 Forced prostitution, rape, and sexual assaults come under the sexual abuse of power.

 Forced prostitution can further lead to more complicated issues like trafficking.
 This type of abuse is common among women as they are vulnerable and helpless.
 Unfortunately, sexual abuse is the least talked about issue as many tend to shy away from the topic.
+Yet, it’s common to find cases of sexual abuse even during job interviews.

 It is also important to note that sexual abuse of power can come from both acquaintances and strangers.
 Individuals should learn to protect themselves from their vices.